 Certain investments by the Fund could be in securities that are or become publicly traded and are therefore subject to the risks inherent in investing in public companies (including new issues of securities).
 These factors are outside the Adviser's control and could adversely affect the liquidity and value of the Fund's investments and reduce the ability of the Fund to make attractive new investments.
-In addition, in some cases the Fund could be prohibited by contract or other limitations from selling such securities for a period of time so that the Fund is unable to take advantage of favorable market prices.
+In addition, in some cases the Fund could be prohibited by contract or other limitations from selling such securities for a period so that the Fund is unable to take advantage of favorable market prices.
 The Fund will likely not have the same access to information in connection with investments in public companies, either when investigating a potential investment or after making an investment, as with investments in private companies.
 Furthermore, it can be expected from time to time that the Fund will be limited in its ability to make investments, and to sell existing investments, in public or private companies because KKR could be deemed to have material, non-public information regarding the issuers of those securities or as a result of other internal policies.
 Accordingly, there can be no assurance that the Fund will be able to make investments in public companies that the Adviser otherwise deems appropriate or, if it does, as to the amount it will so invest.
 Moreover, the inability to sell investments in public or private companies in these circumstances could materially adversely affect the investment results of the Fund.
-The Fund will also invest in 144A securities, which investment is likely to raise many of the same issues and risks discussed above.
-It is possible that the Adviser, in its sole discretion, will decline to receive material nonpublic information in respect of a public company in which the Fund has invested that would otherwise be available to it to avoid being restricted from trading in securities issued by such public company or to avoid the Adviser or its affiliates being so restric
+The Fund also invests in 144A securities, which investment is likely to raise many of the same issues and risks discussed above.
+It is possible that the Adviser, in its sole discretion, will decline to receive material nonpublic information in respect of a public company in which the Fund has invested that would otherwise be available to it to avoid being restricted from trading in securities issued by such public company or to avoid the Adviser or its affiliates being so restricted on behalf of other funds, vehicles or accounts sponsored, managed or advised by KKR or any of its affiliates.
+See "Conflicts of Interest."

 Fixed-Income Instruments Risk.
 The Fund invests in loans and other types of fixed-income instruments and securities.
-Such investments will be secured, partially secured or unsecured, can be unrated and, whether or not rated, can have speculative characteristics.
-The market price of the Fund's investments will change in response to changes in interest rates and other factors.
+Such investments are secured, partially secured or unsecured, can be unrated and, whether or not rated, can have speculative characteristics.
+The market price of the Fund's investments changes in response to changes in interest rates and other factors.
 Generally, when interest rates rise, the values of fixed-income instruments fall and vice versa.
 In typical interest rate environments, the prices of longer-term fixed-income instruments generally fluctuate more than the prices of shorter-term fixed-income instruments as interest rates change.
-These risks are more pronounced in the current market environment of historically low interest rates.
+These risks are more pronounced in a rapidly changing interest rate environment.
 Most high yield investments pay a fixed rate of interest and are therefore vulnerable to inflation risk.